 When they moved into their new digs across the street, I mustered up the courage to visit.
 I can get a bit claustrophobic when it comes to restaurants sometimes.
 They would again expand one last time by overtaking the space next door and adding La Migaja Mexican Bakery.

 If you wanna have a real Mexican food experience, this is the spot for you.
-Sure, there are a handful of taco joints in Homestead that are great, but it does not get better for a full restaurant experience than this.
+Sure, a handful of taco joints in Homestead are great, but it does not get better for a full restaurant experience than this.

 Mi Rinconcito Mexicano Food Pictures

 Mi Rinconcito Mexicano & La Migaja Should Be In Your Restaurant Rotation

 May 16th, 2014 – It’s been well over 5 years since I posted anything on the Burger Beast blog about my favorite Mexican place, Mi Rinconcito Mexicano in Little Havana.
 Marcela’s Mexican-born friend swears by the food here, and well, so do we.

 We eat here at least once a month.
 I’ve never had a bad meal in the over 100 times I’ve visited.
 Mi Rinconcito Mexicano is the SHIT for lack of a better word and/or my limited vocabulary.

 I’m not about to bore you with what this dish is and what that dish is; you can check out Wikipedia for that.
 I don’t eat tacos here, but they’re still delicious.
 Jacalito is my spot for tacos, in case you were wondering.

 If it’s the weekend, you need to order a tamale.
 They’re only available in limited quantities, and by early afternoon they’re sold out.
 Most importantly, if cochinita pibil is on the daily specials board, go ahead and order that beauty.